brahyam/tour-reviews/README.md

 provide access to a cache of objects which are kept in sync with a local data storage and a remote data storage.
 The local data storage provides persistence when the app subsequently opens without internet.

+  The Reviews list is capable of infinite scrolling through pagination

 ### Libraries/Dependencies
 * [Dagger2](http://google.github.io/dagger/) and